 People received care and support from staff who had been trained and supported to meet their needs in a safe and effective way.
 This included in areas such as moving and handling, medicines, infection control, emergency first aid and safeguarding.
-One person said, "I go to all of my [Relatives] reviews and we get consulted often.
+One person said, "I go to all of my [relatives] reviews and we get consulted often.
 Most carers follow the care plan though not all.
-I feel that relatives should be invited to train the carers, we know our [Relatives] best and it's the little things that gets my [Relative] annoyed.
-I think an input from family members into their likes and dislikes, maybe a small training session of 30 minutes just for them to get to know them would be useful."
+I think more input from family members into their likes and dislikes would be beneficial for all concerned."

 New staff were required to complete a structured induction programme of six days followed by a period of two weeks shadowing an experienced member of staff before they worked unsupervised.
 During this time they also received training relevant to their roles, and had their competencies observed and assessed in the work place.
 All staff members received training and refresher updates in areas such as infection control, nutrition, medicines and moving and handling.
-They also received training designed to meet the specific needs of people who lived at the home, for example dementia care.
+They also received training designed to meet the specific needs of people who lived at the visit, for example dementia care.
 A health care professional said, "I have always found the staff here competent and professional, who know their service users well."

 Staff told us they felt valued and supported by the provider and management team.
 They had the opportunity to meet with the registered manager and a senior colleague on a regular basis to discuss and review their performance, professional development and any other issues that were important to them.
-One staff member said, "I am very supported in my role here and have been offered more training for personal development, the new manager is fantastic and has offered me more than I have ever been offered and I have been here 8 years, we have regular supervisions and appraisals and we can ask for more training in specific areas."
-Another person told us "The training and support we get has improved considerably since the new manager has been here, they are a real asset to the people who live at Pinewood Lodge and the staff."
+One staff member said, "I feel very supported in my role here and have been offered several opportunities for personal development.
+Training is good here and we are always offered time out to attend training courses, we also have regular supervisions and appraisals and we can ask for more training in specific areas."